 Women with a dismissive-avoidant attachment style won’t be kicking your door down trying to get back together with you.
 They value autonomy, space, and freedom.

-It’s very difficult to get back an ex-girlfriend if she was a dismissive avoidant, because dismissive avoidants view relationships as extra, unneeded work.
+It’s very difficult to get back an ex-girlfriend if she was a dismissive-avoidant because dismissive avoidants view relationships as extra, unneeded work.

 This is especially true if you were needy during your relationship.
 If you want to have any hope of reattracting a dismissive-avoidant after being too needy, you need to read this.

-Chances are though, she’s not coming back.
+Chances are though, she’s not coming back into your life.

-7: She Was A Narcassist
+7: She Was A Narcissist

 That “perfect” girl you have in your head doesn’t exist.
 She’s not coming back.